moodle/devdocs/general/development/process.md

 All other developers, including people who are component leads but working outside their component, should have their issues peer reviewed before they are sent to integration.
 ### Peer review
-The [component lead](http://tracker.moodle.org/browse/MDL#selectedTab=com.atlassian.jira.plugin.system.project%3Acomponents-panel)) should peer-review the change.
+The [[HQ component leads]] should peer-review the change.
 If there is no component lead for an affected component, any other recognised developer may complete the peer review.
 The peer reviewer will either give you comments on the code and if it needs more work.

-Process and the list of things to check are described in [[Peer reviewing]].
+Process and the list of things to check are described in [Peer reviewing](process/peer-review).

 ### Submit the code for integration
 The developer is responsible for acting on the feedback from the peer reviewer.
 If changes have been made and the developer is satisfied that this has accommodated the feedback from the peer reviewer, then the developer can submit the issue for integration.
 If there have been significant changes after the peer review, or if the peer reviewer has raised concerns about the approach taken, then the developer should offer the issue up for peer review again, most often to the same peer reviewer, but not necessarily.